wallymathieu/auctions-api-csharp/src/Auctions.Domain/DomainModels/README.md

 }
 ```

-Note that we do not try to make the try add bid method be pure (IUserContext and ITime are both impure),
+Note that we do not try to make the try add bid method be pure (IUserContext and ISystemClock are both impure),
 but we do make it easy to test.